EliaTolin/infinity_sweeper/README.md

 ![](https://getlogo.net/wp-content/uploads/2020/08/flutter-logo-vector.png)

-Infinity Sweeper is the new MineSweeper.
+Infinity Sweeper is the new MineSweeper.<br>
 The concept is redesign the game in new modern style.

 ## To Do